former toilet salesman

 I live with one awesome wife, two decent children and approximately have a dozen ill-behaved furry things in Parkland County, near Edmonton, Alberta, Canada.

 During my formative years, as an avid reader, I was always impressed by author bios that contained lengthy lists of varied occupations.
 At the time, as I looked ahead to my future, I thought it would be “totally deadly” to cobble together a career from stints as an underwater welder, lobster trap salesman, mattress factory spring inspector, or whatever.

-So, after I’d left my hometown of St. Paul, Alberta, Canada, and had dutifully completed a bachelor of commerce degree at the University of Alberta, I veered off the straight path and began my own collection of "whatever" jobs.
+So, after I’d left my hometown of St. Paul, Alberta, Canada, and had dutifully completed a business degree at the University of Alberta, I veered off the straight path and began my own collection of "whatever" jobs.
 Throughout my 20s and into my 30s, the list grew to include the following occupations.

 Cookie dough distributor